TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 ### 6) Securing Your EC2 Instance

 #### a) Security Group
-Plays the role of a firewall, will deny all incoming traffic by default.
+* Plays the role of a firewall, will deny all incoming traffic by default, allows all outbound traffic.
+* Changes to security group takes place immediately
+* EC2-security group -> many to many relationship

 #### b) IAM Roles
 When a particular role is assigned to a user or resource, they’ll gain access to whichever resources were included in the role policies.
 You can also assign an IAM role to an EC2 instance.